 Technology develops very fast.
 It’s amazing how software development has changed in such a short time, so we have to accept that the way we work today may not be the way we will work tomorrow.

 But keep in mind that not everything new that comes out will become the new standard.
 Be aware of the tools you choose to work, apply critical thinking on their pros and cons, and avoid choosing them just because they’re new.

 Since we need to adapt to the tools we choose, why can’t we also adapt the use of what we choose to work with?
 For instance, here at Cheesecake Labs, we wanted to follow gitflow together with tracking done by Jira’s smart-commits.
 In this case, we changed the way to name branches and we also developed an open-source tool to help us add the smart-commit information in a more agile way.
 This does not mean that we are doing it right or wrong, or that we do not follow the gitflow or smart-commit guidelines, but rather that we adapt our reality and what we believe in so it becomes the best way to make it work.

 Take a step forward

 All the points above are soft skills.
-I wanted to highlight how they have a direct impact in our day-to-day job tasks – and even on interviews – and that many engineers don’t take them into account.
-Problem solving, systemic vision, adaptability, resilience and patience are the most common words that we see, but they are not always known or have exemplified on how they reflect practically.
+I wanted to highlight how they have a direct impact on our day-to-day job tasks – and even on interviews – and that many engineers don’t take them into account.
+Problem-solving, systemic vision, adaptability, resilience and patience are the most common words that we see, but they are not always known or have exemplified how they reflect practically.